tjamcas/AgileDevelopment-UnivVa/Hypothesis-Driven-Development/ClassNotes.md

 __How Do I Sell the Idea of a Design Sprint__
 0:01 - 0:04
 - _How do you get permission to do this?
 How do you get everybody bought in?_
-1. Don't make a big deal about it - i.e., don't say that we are making a major change in what we and how we do it.
+1. Don't make a big deal about it - i.e., don't say that we are making a major change in what we do and how we do it.
 2. Think about about what you stakeholders care about and are motivated by - may be excited to get a couple days out of the office and into a change of routine.
 3. Make sure you get buy-in if you plan to observe staff.
 Tell them you are there to learn about how they do things right now, so that you can do your work for them better.
 4. Re-name it if "design sprint" isn't getting the right reaction - try calling it a lean research sprint.